 While the ultimate goal of marketing is sales, it also helps you understand your target audience better, gives you better business reach and visibility, and maintains brand trust, which keeps your customers interested in your products and services.

-Some businesses will be cutting down marketing budgets to stay lean.
+Some businesses will be cutting down marketing budgets and reducing their marketing strategies to stay lean.
 This means fewer players in the advertising space, which may translate to lower ads cost and less competition.
 Take advantage of the lack of stiff competition to drive benefits for your own business.

 Take time to study optimal marketing channels that drive the best results for your business.
 For example, email marketing remains the most effective marketing channel for small businesses.
 It provides an impressive ROI, and owning your email list means you have more liberties when it comes to utilizing it.